ioBroker Docker Image Docs

 Upgrades

 When bringing your ioBroker to an new major version of the ioBroker Docker Image (e.g. from v7.x.x to v8.x.x) you are going to perform an upgrade.
-While updates should normally have no impact to the function of your ioBroker, upgrades might include some "breaking changes" and the need of performing some additional steps.
+While updates should normally have no impact to the function of your ioBroker, upgrades may include some "breaking changes" and the need of performing some additional steps.

 WARNING